patrickbiegon/ionize-react-app/README.md

 The steps to convert your reactJs app into Ionoic app and deploy across many platforms.

 ## Prepare your app
-The assumption here is that you have reactjs app (myApp) that you need to ionize!
+The assumption here is that you have reactjs app that you need to ionize!

-The app used here is a simple React Ionic app that implement social login - facebook and google - using firebase and objective is to deploy it on web, android, ios, pwa and electron.
+The app used here is a simple React Ionic app that implement social login - facebook and google - using firebase and the objective is to deploy it on web, android, ios, pwa and electron.
  ```
 npm install -g @ionic/cli